MatthewRalston/kmerdb/README.md

 ## Summary

 KDB is a Python library designed for bioinformatics applications.
 It addresses the ['k-mer' problem](https://en.wikipedia.org/wiki/K-mer) (substrings of length k) in a simple and performant manner.
 It stores the k-mer counts/abundances and total counts.
-A per-kmer metadata feature is planned for the future.
+An experimental per-kmer metadata feature is included, which includes the coordinates of each k-mer w.r.t. their generating sequences.
+You can think of the current form as a "pre-index", as it includes all the essential information for indexing on any field in the landscape of k-mer to sequence relationships.
+One restriction is that k-mers with unspecified sequence residues 'N' create gaps in the k-mer to sequence relationship space, and are excluded.
+That said, non-standard IUPAC residues are supported.

+Please see the [Quickstart guide](https://matthewralston.github.io/kmerdb/quickstart) for more information about the format, the library, and the project.

 The k-mer spectrum of the fasta or fastq sequencing data is stored in the `.kdb` format spec, a bgzf file similar to `.bam`.

-The principle goal of the library is k-mer statistics and rapid access to specific k-mers and associated abundances with a Python CLI and API.
-Other goals include access to the k-mer count distribution, k-mer transition probabilities, and more by leveraging the bgzf specification.
-Another low-hanging fruit could be approximating demultiplexing coefficients for artificial metagenomes.
+For those familiar with `.bam`, a `view` and `header` functions are provided to decompress a `.kdb` file into a standard output stream.

 ## Installation